Bira/octopus-carnival/_posts/2023-04-23-neverwinter.md

 itself makes a point of advertising in a side box in its introduction.
 I think the book came out a little earlier than the game, because delays are a fact of life in video game development, but they're much more integrated than I thought at first.
-The MMO is still active as of this writing, over a decade after launch.
+The MMO is still active as of this writing, over a decade after its launch.

 Of course, the Neverwinter Campaign Setting is also perfectly capable of